Medium Difficult Bible Quiz with Answers.

 Before Thomas was convinced he was speaking with Jesus, he insisted on seeing the wounds in Jesus' hands as proof.

-The phrase "Oh, you doubting Thomas" is one of the most commonly used.
+The phrase "Oh, you doubt Thomas" is one of the most commonly used.

 John 20:25–29